kanghui0204/IsaacLab-Arena-vln/docs/pages/concepts/concept_environment_design.rst

 Environment Design
 ==================

-Environments in Isaac Arena are the top-level abstraction that brings together all components needed for simulation and learning.
-They provide a unified interface for combining embodiments, scenes, tasks, and teleoperation devices into complete, executable simulation experiences that integrate seamlessly with Isaac Lab's manager-based environment system.
+Environments are the top-level abstraction that combines all components for simulation and learning.
+They unify embodiments, scenes, tasks, and teleoperation devices into complete simulation experiences that integrate with Isaac Lab.

 Core Architecture
 -----------------

-Isaac Arena environments follow a compositional design pattern built around four primary components:
+Environments use a compositional design with four primary components:

 .. code-block:: python

    @configclass
    class IsaacArenaEnvironment:
-       """Describes an environment in Isaac Arena."""

        name: str = MISSING
        embodiment: EmbodimentBase = MISSING
        scene: Scene = MISSING